|

 public boolean equals(java.lang.Object O)

--th element of the first list equals
+i-th element of the first list equals

-protected java.lang.Object clone(java.util.Hashtable h, int level)
+protected java.lang.Object clone(java.util.Hashtable h,

-.
+ControlledCloneable.
 That means,

-all ListItems are cloned and connected proper.BasicList
+all ListItems are cloned and connected proper.BasicList does not implement the Interface ControlledCloneable,

-- Hashtable to indicate which objects are already clonedlevel
+but supports its methods!h - Hashtable to indicate which objects are already clonedlevel - indicates how deep the objects should be clonedControlledCloneableprotected int length()

 protected boolean empty()